Diesel-Net/automation-station-ci/README.md

 # automation-station-ci
 Automation Station Continuous Integration.
 This repository contains the Ansible and Drone configuration necessary for automatic weekly builds of [Automation Station](https://www.automationstationgame.com/).

-Big thanks to the Devs working on [Game-CI](https://game.ci/), enabling users to build and compile Unity games for Windows, on Linux hardware :heart:
+:heart: A shoutout to the Devs working on [Game-CI](https://game.ci/), enabling users to build and compile Unity games for Windows, on Linux hardware! :tada:

 ## Notes